 Downy mildews are caused by fungus-like organisms that attack the leaves and other above-ground parts of plants.
 There are several different types and most are specific to 1 group or 1 type of plant.

 Downy mildews, unlike powdery mildew that needs warm, dry conditions, thrive in cool, moist, damp conditions and loves young and unhealthy plants, or those under stress.

-Some downy mildews simply cause leaves and stems to turn yellow, while others can prevent plants from flowering.
-Onion downy mildew, on the other hand, damages the foliage and the bulbs, resulting in loss of yield or even a complete crop failure.
+Some downy mildew simply cause leaves and stems to turn yellow, while others can prevent plants from flowering.
+Onion downy mildew, on the other hand, damages the foliage and the bulbs, resulting in loss of yield or even complete crop failure.